bitcointranscripts/bitcointranscripts/bitcoin-explained/the-great-consensus-cleanup-revival.md

 Speaker 0: 00:22:44

 Right.
-So yeah, miners, like you said, it's basically 51% stack where miners can drive the difficulty down to one.
+So yeah, miners, like you said, it's basically 51% attack where miners can drive the difficulty down to one.
 And then they can mine all remaining coins that are still to be mined over the next century.

 Speaker 1: 00:22:59